arianejasuwienas/system-contracts/contracts/README.md

     ```

     This launches a single-node Hedera network locally for quick testing and development.
+    If the `@hashgraph/solo` is not yet installed, `npx` will prompt for confirmation to install it.

+    > Note: This command will install additional required tools (such as [Kind](https://kind.sigs.k8s.io/)) inside the Docker container.

 2. Configure Hardhat to communicate with your local node